-"Performance Cycle" means the three-year period commencing on the first day of each fiscal year.
+"Performance Cycle" means the three-year period commencing on September 1, 2020.

-The LTIP and S-LTIP set out specific, measurable goals in the four KPAs set forth in the following table which also sets outs the corresponding total percentage of the target award allocated to each such KPA.
+The LTIP and S-LTIP set out specific, measurable goals in the three KPAs set forth in the following table which also sets outs the corresponding total percentage of the target award allocated to each such KPA.

 КРА Percentage of Target Award

 KPA 1 - Safety 30%

-KPA 2 - Rate Change 45%
+KPA 2 - Net Cashflow 40%

-KPA 3 - Employee Engagement 10%
+KPA 3 - ATC Operational Staffing 30%

-KPA 4 - Customer Efficiency and Environment 15%